zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Wang suggests that Vera go up a size in the pants, meaning she try a pair of pants that is a little bigger.
 He says, “Something a little less formfitting would be a lot more comfortable.”
 Something that is “formfitti ng” is something that is a little snug, perhaps even a little tight on someone – that  fits against his or her skin with very little extra room in between the piece of  clothing and the skin.

 Vera says, “I’m not going for comfort.
 I’m going for style.”
 The phrasal verb “to go for” something here means to try to have or do some thing, to have a particular goal or intention.
 If someone says, “I’m going for comfort,” he means that’s what he wants from this piece of clothing.
-He wants it t o be comfortable.
+He wants it to be comfortable.
 Vera isn’t going for comfort.
 She’s going for style – that is,  she wants the piece of clothing to look good on her.

 Wang says, “Here, try these pants.
 They’re looser a nd offer more room.”
 For a pair of pants to be “looser” (looser) means that it  is a little bigger and not as tight as something else.
 It has more room, that is to say , between the actual cloth or fabric of the pair of pants and your skin.
 Wang say s that these pants he is asking Vera to try on, “offer more room.”
 “Room” here mean s space.
 A piece of clothing that offers more room means you can move around in it more easily.